rajeevt2001/Terminal-Notepad-Win/README.md

 Windows Vista x64 or above with either ConHost or Windows Terminal in Windows 10/11.

 # Tested on
-Windows XP x86 and x64 (WinXP version; resizing is not possible)
+Windows XP x86 and x64 (WinXP version; right-click on the title bar of the console -> properties -> go to font, use Lucida Console -> click on ok for the program to work properly; resizing is not possible)

 Windows Vista x64 (right-click on the title bar of the console -> properties -> go to font, use Lucida Console -> click on ok for the program to work properly; resizing is not possible)